-Monarchs make an excellent flagship species for conservation.
+Monarchs are a great symbol for conservation.
 Creating habitat for monarchs also creates habitat for other pollinators which we rely on for pollination services.
 Conserving pollinators and their habitat has positive cascading effects leading to conservation of other animals including songbirds and mammals.
-This pays dividends towards the health of our natural and managed habitats, paving a sustainable future for our own species Community organizations, like local non-profits, church groups, clubs and others, can be a pathway for their members to learn how they can participate in the conservation of monarchs.
-Everyone can help protect the monarch migration for future generations by creating habitat, educating others, and participating in research or monitoring activities, like citizen science.
+This pays dividends towards the health of our natural and managed habitats, paving a sustainable future for our own species.
+Community organizations, like local non-profits, church groups, clubs and others, can be a pathway for their members to learn how they can participate in the conservation of monarchs.
+We need everyone to help protect the monarch migration for future generations - create habitat, educate others, or become a citizen scientist!

 The Importance of Monarchs to Communities

-Monarchs are beloved by people all over the United States, Canada and Mexico.
-Their beauty and familiarity help connect both children and adults with the natural world and further engage them in activities to conserve monarchs and the environment.
+Monarchs are beloved by people around the world.
+Their beauty and familiarity help connect both children and adults with the natural world and further engage them in activities to conserve the species and the environment.
 In addition to the benefits to monarchs, incorporating monarch conservation into your community work can increase participation in outdoor activities, build local sponsorship opportunities, and bring together diverse community groups or sectors in a unified effort to protect an iconic species.